Triang-jyed-driung/Adaptive-BVP/README.md

 ![Tangent](example_2.jpg)

 ## Examples
 The program is tested across six different examples.
-Run `python BVPSolver.py` to show all the examples.
+Run `python test_all.py` to sequentially test all the examples below.

 ## Note: All following 6 plots plot the difference of the computed solution and the real sulution. ##